Parent Experiences: Northside Child Development Center

 For 19 years, the Twin Cities-based “David Lewis Memorial, Our Hearts to Your Soles” has brought together physicians, surgeons, nurses, their families, local businesses, and a host of volunteers to provide Red Wing shoes and boots, foot care, and more for people experiencing or at risk of homelessness in the Twin Cities.
 Dr. Lance Silverman, an orthopedic surgeon, and Chris Boosalis are spearheading this year’s event, and The Silverman Family is providing financial support.

 Historically the event has provided nearly 500 individuals with socks, shoes, and a professional foot and ankle examination, all at no charge.
-At this year’s event, Our Hearts to Your Soles is donating 600 pairs of socks, Red Wing provides shoes and boots, licensed medical professionals will perform foot screenings, Allina Health System is donating shoe covers, Fairview nurses are providing Flu and COVID vaccinations, a variety of Twin Cities lawyers are providing legal guidance, and professional shoe fitters and orthotists are helping to fit shoes.
+At this year’s event, Our Hearts to Your Soles donated 600 pairs of socks, Red Wing provided shoes and boots, licensed medical professionals performed foot screenings, Allina Health System donated shoe covers, Fairview nurses provided Flu and COVID vaccinations, a variety of Twin Cities lawyer provided legal guidance, and professional shoe fitters and orthotists helped fit shoes.

 “We’re deeply grateful for our longtime partnership with the Our Hearts to Your Soles team of volunteers,” said Jamie Verbrugge, President & CEO of Catholic Charities Twin Cities.
 “Year after year, they not only generously provide much-needed shoes and footcare to our neighbors, but they also bring warmth, compassion, and respect to every person they serve.”

-The event will take place at Catholic Charities Saint Paul Opportunity Center providing a wide range of benefits to participants, including:
+The event took place at Catholic Charities Saint Paul Opportunity Center providing a wide range of benefits to participants, including:

 • Flu and COVID vaccinations administered by volunteer nurses from Fairview.